Array

 Modular knitting

-With her project “Modular knitting”, textile designer Leen Stoffels wants to set an example against the throwaway and fast fashion culture.
-Sustainability and environmental protection have always been a big motivation for her work.
-With her project, she therefore wanted to find a way to satisfy people’s need for variety and innovation while still being sustainable.
-By incorporating different knitting and tying techniques, Leen developed a modular system where the shape and density of the textile can be adjusted according to the function.
-Sustainability is not only reflected in the choice of materials – the pieces are knitted from merino wool – but also in the design of the objects and garments.
-Leen consciously designs wearable and usable pieces that are not only timeless but also modular and thus adaptable, hoping to reduce the consumption of products.
-Each object can be altered in shape and fit with the help of simple instructions and the knitted-in modular systems, transforming into garments, interior design or other utilitarian items.
+With her "Modular knitting" project, textile designer Leen Stoffels wants to set an example against the throwaway and fast fashion culture.
+Sustainability and environmental protection have always been a major motivation for her work.
+With her project, she therefore wanted to find a way to satisfy people's need for variety and innovation while still being sustainable.
+By incorporating different knitting and knotting techniques, Leen developed a modular system in which the shape and density of the textile can be customised depending on the function.
+Sustainability is not only reflected in the choice of materials - the pieces are knitted from merino wool - but also in the design of the objects and garments.
+Leen deliberately designs wearable and usable pieces that are not only timeless, but also modular and therefore customisable, in the hope of reducing product consumption.
+Each object can be altered in shape and fit with the help of simple instructions and the knitted-in modular systems and transformed into garments, interior design or other utilitarian items.
 This is possible through the use of loops and pull systems.
-For example, she designed a blanket that can be transformed into a cushion or a scarf, among other things, or gauntlets that can be worn on arms, legs or even as a bag in different sizes.
+For example, she designed a blanket that can be transformed into a cushion or scarf, for example, or cuffs that can be worn on the arms, legs or as a bag in various sizes.

 Leen Stoffels